Resident234/php.net/pages/www.php.net_function.iconv.php.md

 workaround suggested here and elsewhere will also break when encountering illegal characters, at least dropping a useful note ("htmlentities(): Invalid multibyte sequence in argument in...")

-I have found a lot of hints, suggestions and alternative methods (it&apos;s scary and in my opinion no good sign how many ways PHP natively provides to convert the encoding of strings), but none of them really worked, except for this one:
+I have found a lot of hints, suggestions and alternative methods (it's scary and in my opinion no good sign how many ways PHP natively provides to convert the encoding of strings), but none of them really worked, except for this one:

 ```
 <?php

-$newstring = mb_convert_encoding($oldstring, &apos;ISO-8859-15&apos;, &apos;UTF-8&apos;);
+$newstring = mb_convert_encoding($oldstring, 'ISO-8859-15', 'UTF-8');

 ?>
 ```